OAGr/blog/source/_posts/2013-10-12-formalizing-transparency.markdown

 It's obvious that there are different "types" or transparency, but I'll clarify that to say there are different "purposes" for transparency to provide.
-There's the "puprose" of transparency to understand if a nonprofit is committing financial froad.
-There's the "purprose" of transparency to understand if a nonprofit is effective vs. other nonprofits when it comes to cause-neutral returns,  or local town benefits, or social status improvements.
+There's the "purpose" of transparency to understand if a nonprofit is committing financial fraud.
+There's the "purpose" of transparency to understand if a nonprofit is effective vs. other nonprofits when it comes to cause-neutral returns,  or local town benefits, or social status improvements.